NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 or list of bools and/or AgentMovementConfig dicts): Configures this agent to move (walk/run) around the room.
 If `true`, the agent will be assigned a random movement pattern for each scene.
 If configured as a list, one option will be randomly chosen for each scene.
-Default: none
+Default: no movement
 - `pointing` ([AgentPointingConfig](#AgentPointingConfig) dict, or list of AgentPointingConfig dicts): Configures this agent to start pointing on a specific step.
 The pointing lasts indefinitely.
 This cancels out any other actions or movement.
 Use `pointing.object_label` to point at a specific object.
 Use `pointing.walk_distance` to turn around and walk toward the object before pointing at it.
 If configured as a list, one option will be randomly chosen for each scene.
-Default: none
+Default: no pointing
 - `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The position of this agent in each scene.
 If configured as a list, a new position will be randomly chosen for each